Plan for the cloud management gateway in Configuration Manager

 Contoso has a standalone primary site in an on-premises datacenter at their headquarters in New York City.

 - They create a CMG in the East US Azure region to reduce network latency.

 - They create two CMG connection points, both linked to the single CMG service.

 As clients roam onto the internet, they communicate with the CMG in the East US Azure region.
 The CMG forwards this communication through both of the CMG connection points.

-Fourth Coffee has a central administration site in an on-premises datacenter at their headquarters in Seattle.
+Fourth Coffee has a CAS in an on-premises datacenter at their headquarters in Seattle.
 One primary site is in the same datacenter, and the other primary site is in their main European office in Paris.

-- On the central administration site, they create a CMG service in the West US Azure region.
+- On the CAS, they create a CMG service in the West US Azure region.
 They scale the number of VMs for the expected load of roaming clients in the entire hierarchy.

 - On the Seattle-based primary site, they create a CMG connection point linked to the single CMG.